itbeard/itbeard/README.md

 ### Hi there 👋
 My name is Lex and I'm developer, community builder and youtube-blogger

-- 🛠 10 years of backend-development
+- 🛠 11 years of backend-development
-- 🔭 Currently working on AnywhereClub (https://aw.club) as a Media Strategy Division Lead
+- 🔭 Currently working on AnywhereClub (https://aw.club) as a Community Builder
 - 💬 Ask me about .NET & YouTube
 - 📫 How to reach me: https://itbeard.com/contacts